Neural network initialization with nonlinear characteristics and information on hierarchical features: Proposal to employ information on hierarchical features

 \subsection{Revisit on the role of hyperparameters $s_1$}

-As denoted in Sect.~II.A, the original SWIM algorithm has two hyperparameters, $s_1$ and $s_2$, used to determine the weights and biases, respectively; see Eq.~\eqref{eq:parameters}.
+As denoted in Sect.~\ref{sec:background_swim}, the original SWIM algorithm has two hyperparameters, $s_1$ and $s_2$, used to determine the weights and biases, respectively; see Eq.~\eqref{eq:parameters}.
 In \cite{Bolager2023}, these values are determined with the following discussions.

 The weight parameter $\bm{w}_{l,i}$ is determined by the data pair, as in Eq.~\eqref{eq:parameters}.
-Intuitively, the weight vector is in the direction of the difference between the two points, and the bias is defined as the inner product from a reference point in that direction.
-As a result, the weights are placed at input locations where the activation function performs a meaningful nonlinear transformation.
+Intuitively, the weight vector is in the direction of the difference between the two points, and the inner product from a reference point in that direction yields the bias.
+Consequently, the selection of the parameters described above enables the effective utilization of nonlinear transformations.
+To see this construction, for simplicity, we here take